Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 * Child 4: $36 per month

-How will I get Affordable Child Care Benefit payments?
+How do I receive Affordable Child Care Benefit payments?

 How to apply for the Affordable Child Care Benefit